CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 In the absence of any nodes in the 'New' or 'Ready' state, if a pod of sufficient resources is available, MAAS can automatically compose (add), commission, and acquire a pod VM.
-This is done with the regular `allocate`
+This is done with the `allocate` sub-command:
-sub-command:

 ```bash
 maas $PROFILE machines allocate